Crossroads Guitar Festival: Performers

 Some performers at the 1999 Concert were David Sanborn, Sheryl Crow, Bob Dylan and Mary J Blige.
 Backup musicians included Nathan East (bass), Steve Gadd (drums) Andy Fairweather Low (guitars), Tim Carmon (keyboards) and Dave Delhomme (keyboards).
 Back-up vocals were by Tessa Niles and Katie Kissoon.

 2004 festival

 Held at Cotton Bowl stadium in Dallas, Texas, from June 4, 2004, to June 6, 2004.
 A two-disc DVD containing 250 minutes of footage of the 2004 concert was released in the same year.
-This became the first official Crossroads Guitar Festival even though the 1999 concert had a different title.
-It was also the first benefit concert under the Crossroads Guitar Festival name.
+This became the first official Crossroads Guitar Festival because the 1999 concert had a different title; it was the first benefit concert under the Crossroads Guitar Festival name.

 Performers

 Some performers at the Crossroads Guitar Festival such as Jeff Beck, Pat Metheny, Neal Schon, and Styx were not included on the DVD.